-Vincent Brophy, chair of the firm's Antitrust practice, represents clients in mergers, antitrust investigations and civil litigation before the EU and UK courts and competition authorities.
-Vincent also advises on EU business regulation, particularly in banking and financial services.
+Vincent Brophy represents clients before the competition authorities in mergers and antitrust investigations, as well as in related litigation before the EU and national courts.
+Vincent also advises on EU business regulation, particularly in financial services.
 He works in both English and French.

-Vincent studied at the University of Oxford and the University of Paris, and is admitted to the Bar in Brussels.
+Vincent studied at the University of Oxford and the University of Paris.
+He is admitted in London and Brussels.